Combating Data Laundering in LLM Training: Introduction

 \section{Introduction}

-{\em Large language models} (LLMs) now generate text with human-level fluency and stylistic diversity, driving adoption in medicine~\citep{liu2025generalist}, education~\citep{yan2024practical}, and other high-stakes applications.
-Such remarkable capabilities demand training LLMs on large-scale high-quality corpora~\citep{wang2025comprehensive}, whose collection and use, however, are often constrained by privacy and copyright~\citep{li2023privacy}.
-A pressing compliance question is whether a deployed LLM was trained on copyrighted or sensitive material without authorization.
-In post-hoc {\em unauthorized training data detection}, a data rights owner queries the {\em target} LLM with proprietary ``candidate'' texts and compares a per-sample score, e.g., loss~\citep{zhang2024min} or calibrated confidence proxy~\citep{xie2024recall}, against the score distribution over a held-out non-training texts corpus, following~\citet{carlini2022membership}.
-The memorization effect of LLMs~\citep{li2025membership} implies that training samples tend to receive lower loss or higher confidence, such that a statistically significant score gap indicates the queried sample likely influences training (Figure~\ref{fig:mot}~(Part A)); mainstream detection methods perform reliably in this ``query with originals'' regime (see Table~\ref{tab:1_compare_orig_syn_detection_performance} ``Orig.'' columns).
+\emph{Large language models} (LLMs) can generate fluent and stylistically diverse text, driving adoption in medicine~\citep{liu2025generalist}, education~\citep{yan2024practical}, and other high-stakes domains.
+These capabilities require training on large, high-quality corpora~\citep{wang2025comprehensive}, whose collection and use are often constrained by privacy and copyright~\citep{li2023privacy}.
+A central compliance question is therefore whether a deployed LLM was trained on copyrighted or sensitive data without authorization.

+Post-hoc \emph{unauthorized training data detection} addresses this question by querying a \emph{target} LLM with proprietary candidate texts and comparing their scores, such as loss~\citep{zhang2024min} or calibrated confidence~\citep{xie2024recall}, against those of a held-out non-training reference corpus, following~\citet{carlini2022membership}.
+Since LLMs can memorize training data~\citep{li2025membership}, training samples often receive lower loss or higher confidence than non-training samples.
+This score gap enables reliable detection when the target model was trained on the original proprietary texts (Figure~\ref{fig:mot}~(Part A)); mainstream methods perform well in this ``query with originals'' regime (Table~\ref{tab:1_compare_orig_syn_detection_performance}, ``Orig.'' columns).